Academic Requirements and Regulations for Students Who Enter Fall 2020 and beyond

 Attendance

 Regular class attendance and participation have a major effect on the quality of student performance.
 Students are expected to meet their instructors’ attendance policies, return from vacations at designated times, and remain on campus for their entire examination period.
 The College does not sanction early departures from the schedule of classes and examinations or any late return to the established class schedule.
 Students are not automatically entitled to a certain number of absences.
 Each instructor will make known to the class his or her policy concerning the effect of absence on the student’s grade.
 Students who become ill remain responsible for the work missed and should consult with course professors.
-Students must either complete this work during the regular semester of study or apply for a course withdrawal (W or WF), an incomplete (I), or a medical leave of absence.
+Students must either complete this work during the regular semester of study or apply for a course withdrawal (W or WF), an incomplete (I), or a leave of absence.

 The Faculty Handbook establishes the College’s minimum expectation that “any students who miss more than a third of the [class] sessions may expect to be barred from final examination.
 In such cases, the course grade will be recorded as F.” Faculty may, and frequently do, establish even more stringent attendance policies, and the student is obliged to adhere to the attendance policies announced for each course.